sumeet-chand/gamecube_modding_guide/README.md

 ## REQUIREMENTS
 * DOL-001 - original gamecube with the digital AV port
-* Buy a memory card from eBay with the below game exploit for your region preconfigured.
-Contact seller to ask.
-The memory card will have the hacked game + Swiss installed on it.
-Swiss is the new Gamecube OS you will use.
 * An game to exploit of any region, in this case Zelda Wind walker
 * MicroSD Card at least 32GB FAT32 formatted
 * A serial port 2 MicroSD card adapter e.g, SD2SP2 Pro ($15 AUD from amazon.com)